 COVID 19 Revised Operating Hours

 The park is open every day from 9am to 4pm, with last entry to the park at 3pm.
-With the move of the country to Level 4 lockdown, please note that the Free-flight Bird Show is suspended till further notice.
-We have a limit of 100 guests in the park at any one time, and to keep our staff and other guests safe, masks must be worn at all times during your trip to the park, and screening of all guests is performed before entry.
+With the move of the country to Level 1 lockdown, the Free-flight Bird Show is up and running at 11am and 2pm from Tuesday to Sunday.
+Please note that all shows are weather permitting, and we have a limit of 75 people allowed in the show auditorium at any time.
+We have a limit of 500 guests in the park at any one time, and to keep our staff and other guests safe, masks must be worn at all times during your trip to the park, and screening of all guests is performed before entry.
 Please note that these details may change, and all changes will be make public on our website and Facebook page.

 Please be patient as we redevelop our website.